-Level of service for signalized intersections is defined in terms of control delay.
-Control Delay alone is used to characterize LOS for the entire intersection or approach.
-Control delay which is also a surrogate measure of driver discomfort and fuel consumption.
+Level of service for signalized intersections is defined in terms of control delay, which is a measure of driver discomfort, frustration, and increased travel time.
+The delay experienced by a motorist is made of up a number of factors that relate to traffic control, geometries, traffic demand, and incidents.
 Total control delay is the difference between the travel time actually experienced and the reference travel time that would result during base conditions (i.e., the absence of traffic control, geometric delay, any incidents, or as a result other vehicles).
-It should be noted that there are not any signalized intersections within the City limits.